shax26/taskflow-api/README.md

-# 📘 Task Manager SaaS App - Developer API Documentation
+# TaskFlow - Developer API Documentation

-Welcome to the **Task Manager SaaS App API** documentation.
+Welcome to the **TaskFlow API** documentation.
 This guide provides all the information needed to interact with the backend services, covering authentication, user management, projects, tasks, comments, subtasks, and notifications.

 ---

-## 🌐 Base URL
+## Base URL

 ```
 http://localhost:5000/api